Gen Mobile

 Gen Mobile is an American wireless service provider that offers prepaid mobile plans, including domestic and international calling, text messaging, and mobile broadband.
 Customers may pay month-to-month or qualify for discounted service through government subsidy programs such as the federal Lifeline benefit.

 Gen Mobile provides nationwide 4G and 5G network coverage through both physical SIM cards and eSIMs, powered by the T-Mobile US, AT&T, and Boost Mobile cellular networks.
 Plans begin at $10 per month, with data and mobile hotspot capabilities varying by plan.

 The company was established to expand access to wireless connectivity, particularly among underserved communities.
 Gen Mobile is a brand of EchoStar Corporation (NASDAQ: SATS) and is headquartered in Los Angeles, California.

 History

 Gen Mobile was founded in February 2018 by Robert Yap and a group of fellow telecom executives in Redondo Beach, California, and officially launched on July 25, 2018.
 The company began as an MVNO, providing prepaid wireless services over the Sprint network.

 Following the merger of Sprint Corporation and T-Mobile US in April 2020, Gen Mobile transitioned to offering service on the T-Mobile US network.
 Currently, Gen Mobile also provides services on the AT&T network and Boost network allowing customers the freedom to choose which network works best for them.

 On September 1, 2021.
 Gen Mobile was acquired by DISH Wireless, which later became part of EchoStar following the 2024 merger between DISH Network and EchoStar Corporation.
 Gen Mobile continues to operate under its own brand in Los Angeles, California, and supports EchoStar’s efforts to expand wireless services to value-conscious and underserved consumers.

+On June 29, 2026, EchoStar announced that Dish DBS, which operates Dish Network's satellite pay-TV business, as well as Sling TV, Boost Mobile, and Gen Mobile, would file for Chapter 11 bankruptcy protection by June 30.
+EchoStar blamed the decision on heavy debt and subscriber losses, as well as legal troubles with federal regulators on whether it has met obligations to deploy wireless spectrum licenses.
+On June 30, Dish DBS filed for prepackaged Chapter 11 bankruptcy in Texas, listing assets and liabilities between $10 billion and $50 billion.
+The filing allows for Dish to pay its debt obligations and complete the transition of Dish Wireless to Boost Mobile following spectrum transactions.
+Dish plans to emerge from bankruptcy by the third quarter of 2026 with plans to wind down operations at Dish Wireless.
+Gen Mobile is not expected to be affected by the filing and will continue operations normally.